Altium PCB Autorouter Fixes Flaws from Automatic Routing Tools

 A PCB design software package with the best automatic routing tools.

-One activity that is easy to perform but difficult to master is trace routing on a PCB.
+Altium PCB autorouter helps PCB designers with the easy yet difficult-to-master process of trace routing on a PCB.
 It seems like a rather simple task: connect a copper line from point A to point B with a schematic capture as a guide.
 In a real PCB, you’ll be connecting tens or hundreds of these lines between components, and fitting all of these traces on your board is a difficult task.
 Automated routing tools can save you a huge amount of time on this critical task.

 Turning your PCB into a living, breathing electronic device with fully functional circuits and components takes high quality routing tools and ultra-accurate CAD tools.
 These two tools join forces to give you a PCB layout that can be used in simulations, for manufacturing, and design validation.
-Automated routing tools that integrate with your layout and other tools help you quickly layout your board and ensure that your device meets all of your performance specifications.
+Automated routing tools that integrate with your layout and other tools help you quickly design your board to ensure that your device meets all of your performance specifications.

 The best routing strategy to use in your PCB may not always be obvious when you are designing your schematic capture.
-A great PCB design software package with top-notch routing tools makes it easy to define connections between components and automatically place connections in your layout.
+A great PCB design software package with top-notch routing tools makes it easy to define connections between circuits and components while automatically placing connections in your layout.
 This process can be easily automated, saving your time during layout and ensuring that your design is best suited for your particular application.

 Working with high speed devices, components with high pin density, multi-layer boards, and high density interconnect PCBs all require high precision and versatile PCB routing tools.
 Even when using some Printed Circuit Board layout softwares, routing for these applications can be time-consuming.
 But the right routing tools can expedite the process and allow for auto routing.
 Features like differential pairs require special care as the pair of traces must be parallel and length matched, especially in high speed circuits.